 How it all started

-Negativity bias is assumed to have been a natural adaptive evolutionary function, developed by humans thousands of years ago.
-By continually being exposed to immediate environmental threats, our ancestors developed negativity bias to survive.13
+Negativity bias is assumed to have been an adaptive evolutionary function developed by humans thousands of years ago.
+By continually being exposed to immediate environmental threats, our ancestors developed a negativity bias to survive.13

 Example 1 – Stimuli

-The research study found that images that generated the most brain activity, also referred to as Event-Related Brain Potentials (ERPs) occurred when participants held the negative images.
-Thus, researchers of the study concluded that negative stimuli more strongly influence individuals.3
+The researchers found that images that generated the most brain activity, also called Event-Related Brain Potentials (ERPs), occurred when participants held the negative images.
+Thus, the results concluded that individuals naturally responded more intensely to negative stimuli than neutral or positive stimuli.3

 Example 2 – Media

-We can feel as though sometimes the news is filled with only negative and dark stories.
-Researchers initially hypothesized that this was because negative coverage is more attractive and attention-grabbing for potential readers and customers, especially compared to positive cover.
+It is common to feel like the news is filled with only negative and dark stories.
+Researchers initially hypothesized that negative coverage is more attractive and attention-grabbing for potential readers and customers, especially compared to positive coverage.

-A research study conducted by researcher Dr. Soroka and her colleagues in 2019 investigated whether demand for negative information is as prevalent as assumed and if that desire for negative stories is globally consistent.
-Her study reported results from 17 different countries, across six continents.
-The study examined the psychophysiological reactions to video news content and the effect on individuals of consuming these videos.
-The study concluded that globally, the average human is physiologically more activated by negative news stories than positive ones.15
+Research conducted by Dr. Soroka and her colleagues in 2019 investigated whether demand for negative information is as prevalent as assumed and if that desire for negative stories is globally consistent.
+Her study reported results from 17 different countries across six continents.
+Specifically, she examined the psychophysiological reactions to video news content and the effect on individuals consuming these videos.
+The study concluded that globally, humans are more physiologically activated by negative news stories than positive ones.15

 What it is